Bob Kerrey: Governor of Nebraska

-In 1982, Kerrey ran for Governor of Nebraska; he easily won the Democratic nomination 71 percent to 29 over state senator George "Bill" Burrows, then achieved a narrow victory over incumbent Republican Charles Thone, 51 percent to 49.
-He served as one term, 1983 to 1987, and did not run for reelection in 1986.
-During his governorship, Kerry pursued policies including welfare reform, education reform, job training, and environmental conservation.
+In 1982, Kerrey ran for Governor of Nebraska; he easily won the Democratic nomination 71 percent to 29 over state senator George "Bill" Burrows, then achieved a narrow victory over incumbent Republican Charles Thone, 51% to 49%.
+He served as one term, 1983 to 1987, and did not run for reelection.
+During his governorship, Kerrey pursued policies including welfare reform, education reform, job training, and environmental conservation.
 Several of these programs became models for other states and the federal government.

-In 1986, Kerry served as chair of the Midwestern Governors Association.
+In 1986, Kerrey served as chair of the Midwestern Governors Association.
 As governor, he was known for his transparency and criticism of "politics as usual" obfuscating and clichés.
 He was the subject of nationwide news coverage in July 1986, when he ordered the Nebraska State Patrol to halt a train after the federal government failed to notify him of a rail shipment of nuclear waste that would pass through Nebraska, and directed the Nebraska Army National Guard to park a tank on the tracks at the Kansas-Nebraska border to ensure that the train did not proceed.
 After Kerrey's chief of staff and the head of the state patrol met with federal authorities in Kansas, the train was allowed to proceed, with representatives of the federal government agreeing to notify state officials of the dates, times and routes for similar trains in the future.